I want to build it from scratch on a Raspberry Pi with Raspberry Pi OS Lite!

 • iptables, ipset -> administration tools for packet filtering and NAT.

-• tor-geoipd, python3-stem, apt-transport-tor -> gives access to the Tor network (tor will be installed later, see further below).
+• tor-geoipd, apt-transport-tor -> gives access to the Tor network (tor will be installed later, see further below).

 • nyx -> a command-line monitor for Tor.